x

 Coy is charged with murder, reckless homicide and felonious assault in the 2020 shooting death of Andre’ Hill.

-COLUMBUS, Ohio — Jury selection has begun in the trial of a former Columbus Division of Police officer charged in the shooting death of a man nearly four years ago.
+COLUMBUS, Ohio — Jury selection began Monday in the trial of a former Columbus Division of Police officer charged in the shooting death of a man nearly four years ago.
+Selection will continue on Tuesday.

 Adam Coy is charged with murder, reckless homicide and felonious assault in Andre’ Hill's death.
 He was also charged with dereliction of duty for not activating his body camera when the incident happened, but those charges were dropped.